thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **Rust:** systems programming language focused on performance, memory safety, and concurrency garbage collection

 ## Developer Tools
-* **Chrome Devtools:** inspect, test, profile, and debug websites and web applicationsgfrz
+* **Chrome Devtools:** inspect, test, profile, and debug websites and web applications
+* **Astah UM**: a software modeling tool used to create UML diagrams
+* **Diagrams.net:** a free online diagramming tool used for flowcharts, UML diagrams, network diagrams, etc.
+* **StarUML:** a software modeling tool used to create UML diagrams and software architectures
+* **Umbrello:** an open-source UML modeling tool
+* **UML Designer:** an Eclipse-based modeling tool used to create and visualize UML diagrams for system architecture